 What if I can’t make it to pick up my weekly order?

 If you are unable to pickup your order please contact us as soon as possible.
 Any food not picked up at the specified time and day will be donated to charities in Juneau and Haines once the pick-up period has ended.
 Please try to make alternative arrangements for your pick-up order if you cannot be there.
 If you live in Juneau you can pay $10 for delivery and have your order delivered (please leave a cooler out if you will not be home).

 If you need to change your pickup location you can do so through your account settings or by contacting your market coordinator.

 What if I need to make changes to my order?

-- Customers can make changes to their order at any point when the shopping period is open.
+- Customers can make changes to their order at any point during which the shopping period is open.
 If the shopping period has ended please contact your market coordinator.

 Can vendors sell to both Haines and Juneau customers?